finkelshtein/SunflowersWales/content/authors/oksana/_index.md

   - Committee members
 ---

-Oksana Shapovalova is a Teacher Assistant working at the Gower College.
+Oksana Shapovalova is a Teacher Assistant working at the Vulnerable Learners Service of NPT Council.
 She is also a Maths teacher with many years of experience in Ukraine.

 Oksana is from Kherson.
 She moved to the UK in 2013, and she has been working as a Ukrainian volunteer since 2014.